 Why should I choose Gundersen for hearing aids?

 Gundersen audiologists have advanced education.
 They hold doctorate degrees in Audiology, signified by the "AuD" credential after their names.
-Together with our audiology technicians and ear, nose and throat (ENT) doctors, the team will help you from beginning to end in the same department.
+Together with our audiology technicians and ear, nose and throat doctors, the team will take you from beginning to end in the same department.
 They will ensure the health of your ears before prescribing hearing aids.
-In addition, none of our staff works on commission.
+And, because we are not-for-profit, you don't have to worry about our staff trying to earn a commission.

 Will hearing aids reverse my hearing loss?